sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 ### Efficient propagation

-Figure 14 shows the traditional forward mode pass we want to avoid: propagating a full identity matrix through a linear map would materialize the Jacobian matrix of $f$, but also all intermediate linear maps.
+Figure 14 shows the traditional forward mode pass we want to avoid: propagating a full identity matrix through a Jacobian operator would not only materialize the Jacobian matrix of $f$, but also all intermediate Jacobian matrices.
 As previously discussed, this is not a viable option due to its inefficiency and high memory requirements.

 {% include figure.html path="assets/img/2025-04-28-sparse-autodiff/forward_mode_naive.svg" class="img-fluid" %}
 <div class="caption">
-    Figure 14: Propagating an identity matrix in forward mode to obtain the Jacobian.
+    Figure 14: Propagating an identity matrix in forward mode to obtain the Jacobian matrix.
 </div>

 Instead, we initialize an input vector with index sets corresponding to the identity matrix.
-An alternative view on this vector is that it corresponds to the index set representation of the Jacobian of the input, since $\frac{\partial x_i}{\partial x_j} \neq 0$ only holds for $i=j$.
+An alternative view on this vector is that it corresponds to the index set representation of the Jacobian matrix of the input, since $\frac{\partial x_i}{\partial x_j} \neq 0$ only holds for $i=j$.

 Our goal is to propagate this index set such that we get an output vector of index sets that corresponds to the Jacobian sparsity pattern.